appcanary/puppet/README.md

 ##Usage

-To have appCanary monitor the gems in your Ruby application for vulnerabilities you need to provide a path to your Gemfile.lock:
+To have Appcanary monitor the gems in your Ruby application for vulnerabilities you need to provide a path to your Gemfile.lock:

 ```puppet
 class { '::appcanary':